Thirst (2010 film): Plot

 Heat and thirst wear away at the three friends as they trek through the desert for days on end.
 Initially, Tyson seems to be the most resourceful of the three; he knows enough to nourish himself by drinking blood from a rattlesnake.
-However, as Brian, Noelle, and Tyson grow increasingly desperate for water, Tyson foolishly tries to alleviate his thirst first by eating a cactus—which only makes him more thirsty—and then by drinking a pool of water that Noelle warns him is tainted with arsenic.
+However, as Brian, Noelle, and Tyson grow increasingly desperate for water, Tyson foolishly tries to alleviate his thirst first by eating a cactus — which only makes him thirstier — then by drinking a pool of water that Noelle warns him is tainted with arsenic.
 Tyson dies in the middle of the night as a result.

 The next night, Brian and Noelle seek shelter in a cave, where they realize that they are dying of thirst.
 Motivated by Noelle's revelation that she is pregnant, Brian slits his own throat so that Noelle can save her own life by drinking his blood.
 Noelle at first refuses, but when it becomes clear that she cannot prevent Brian from bleeding to death, she drinks.

-The following day, Noelle continues to hike alone, and despairs when she happens upon the crash site, and realizes she has traveled in a big circle.
+The following day, Noelle continues to hike alone, and despairs when she happens upon the crash site and realizes she has traveled in a big circle.
 In a moment of despair she remembers that Atheria mentioned breast implants.
 She desperately searches her friend's grave, which has been picked clean by wolves, and finds one intact.
 She then uses it to set up a saline I.V.
 Afterwards, she continues to walk until she sees a car that will presumably come to her rescue.
 As she collapses from exhaustion, it begins to rain.